daymosik/raspi-js/README.md

 A Raspberry PI and Arduino based smart robot.
 Built with Johnny-Five, React, Webpack and Typescript.
-Powered with NodeJS, express, socket.io, firebase and Homebridge.
+Powered with NodeJS, express, socket.io and firebase.

 ## Raspi's actual abilities ##